rxcomm/encoDHer/ANONYMOUS.md

 For PFS, Bob then securely destroys his first DH key pair.

-Alice then searches alt.anonymous.messages via tor with the DH shared secret generated from her second DH private key and Bob's first DH public key.
-When she finds the message, she decrypts it, reads the plaintext and gets Bob's new DH public key.
+Alice then searches alt.anonymous.messages via tor with part of the DH shared secret generated from her second DH private key and Bob's first DH public key as the hsub passphrase.
+When she finds the message, she decrypts it, reads the plaintext and (if he sent one for PFS) gets Bob's new DH public key.
 If she desires to respond, she generates a new plaintext (and if PFS is desired, a new DH keypair) and the cycle continues.